Laura Pidcock: After Parliament

 In early 2020, she led Richard Burgon's unsuccessful campaign to be deputy leader of the Labour Party.
 That same year Pidcock was appointed as the National Secretary of the People's Assembly Against Austerity.

 In November 2020, Pidcock was elected to the National Executive Committee of the Labour Party.

 In a Labour meeting in March 2021, former Deputy Leader Margaret Beckett, who was unaware her microphone was on, called Pidcock a "silly cow".
 She subsequently apologised to Pidcock and said the remark was unjustifiable.

 In January 2022, Pidcock resigned from the National Executive Committee of the Labour Party in the wake of the Committee's vote to not restore the Labour whip to Jeremy Corbyn and in critique of decisions taken under Keir Starmer's leadership, commenting that there was "an irreconcilable difference between the actions of the Labour Party as it stands and the principles that underpin the way I have been taught to treat people and my idea of what a political organisation should be for" and that, at multiple levels of organisation, the Party had become "hostile territory for socialists".

 In March 2022, Pidcock announced that she would not seek to be reselected as the Labour candidate for North West Durham.

 Personal life

-Pidcock's former partner is Daniel Kebede, president of the National Education Union.
+Pidcock's former partner is Daniel Kebede, General Secretary of the National Education Union.
 They have one son, born in July 2018.
 In June 2017, Pidcock said she would accept a council house, but there were none available.
 She said that she was unable to afford the deposit for her first home because of her university debt, so she was renting in the private sector.
 She bought a house jointly with Kebede in September 2018.